yigtkaya/yigtkaya/README.md

 - 👋 Hi, I’m @yigtkaya
-- 👀 I’m interested in Machine learning
+- 👀 I’m interested in Blockchain and Flutter.
 - Currently studying Computer Engineering at Bahcesehir University
 - 📫 How to reach me => hasanyigit.kaya@bahcesehir.edu.tr